Compare the best coverage options

 Hospital Insurance - Medicare Part A

-Hospital insurance covers inpatient hospital care, critical access care, short-term care in skilled nursing facilities, hospice and home health care.
+Medicare Part A (Hospital Insurance) covers inpatient hospital care, critical access care, short-term care in skilled nursing facilities, hospice, and home health care.
 Medicare typically does not pay for assisted living facilities, nursing homes or long-term care at home.
-Hospital Insurance is free to most Medicare beneficiaries if the beneficiary or their spouse paid Medicare taxes while they were working.
-If an individual is not eligible to receive Hospital Insurance free-of-charge then the individual may be eligible to purchase Part A coverage.
+Part A is free to most Medicare beneficiaries if the beneficiary or their spouse paid Medicare taxes while they were working.
+If an individual is not eligible to receive Part A free-of-charge then the individual may be eligible to sign up for Part A coverage with a premium.

 Medical Insurance - Medicare Part B

-Medical Insurance covers visits to the doctor, outpatient care, some preventative services, as well as some occupational and physical therapy.
+Medicare Part B (Medical Insurance) covers visits to the doctor, outpatient care, some preventative services, as well as some occupational and physical therapy.
 It may require a monthly premium, which is often based on beneficiary income.
-It is important to remember that Medical Insurance does not cover 100 percent of services and beneficiaries will be responsible for the balance of expenses not paid for by Medicaid.
+It is important to remember that Medicare Part B does not cover 100 percent of services and beneficiaries will be responsible for the balance of expenses not paid for by Medicaid.

 Medicare Advantage Plan - Medicare Part C

 Medicare Advantage Plan covers the same services as Medicare Part A and Part B combined, and may offer prescription drug coverage at an extra cost.
-Medicare Advantage Plan is offered by private companies that contract with Medicare, which means you can choose your preferred plan whether it is a PPO, HMO, or Private Fee-for-Service.
+Medicare Advantage Plan is offered by private companies that contract with Medicare, which means you can choose your preferred plan whether it is a Preferred Provider Organization (PPO), Health Maintenance Organization (HMO), or Private Fee-for-Service.

 Prescription Drug Coverage - Medicare Part D

-Prescription Drug Coverage is offered through insurance companies that contract with Medicare.
-For a monthly premium Prescription Drug Coverage gives you access to the necessary medication that you might need.
+Prescription Drug Coverage is offered through insurance companies that contract with Original Medicare.
+For a monthly premium Prescription Drug Coverage may help give you access to the necessary medication that you might need.